isomerpages/govtech-gobusiness/_safemanagement/sector-specific-requirements.md

 #### **Student Care Centres**

-Student Care Centres are to comply to the measures stipulated in this <a href="https://covid.gobusiness.gov.sg/guides/studentcareadvisory.pdf" target="_blank">document</a> [last updated 17 Mar 2021].
+Student Care Centres are to comply to the measures stipulated in this <a href="https://covid.gobusiness.gov.sg/guides/studentcareadvisory.pdf" target="_blank">document</a> [last updated 21 Apr 2021].
 You can also refer to the <a href = "https://www.msf.gov.sg/studentcare/Pages/Home.aspx" target="_blank">Student Care Portal</a> for more details.

 #### **Tours**